htw-imi-showtime/showtime-website/content/ws25/master/m2-cycle-for-your-life/_index.md

 {{<section title="Outcome">}}
 We developed a VR game called Wasteland Courier using Unity.
 The game is controlled entirely through a real bike trainer and mobile phone gyro sensors, translating physical input directly into gameplay mechanics.

 The bike trainer communicates with the game via Bluetooth Low Energy (BLE).
-Therefore, we implemented a BLE Connector in Unity that supports the Fitness Machine Service (FTMS) service specification.
-Using this service, our game can receive live performance data such as power output (watts), as well as sent back resistance data to the trainer, to simulate inclines and terrain.
+Therefore, we implemented a BLE Connector in Unity that supports the Fitness Machine Service (FTMS) specification.
+Using this service, our game can receive live performance data such as power output (watts), as well as send back resistance data to the trainer, to simulate inclines and terrain.

-To enable steering, a smartphone is mounted on the handlebars and used as a gyroscope sensor.
+To enable steering, a smartphone is mounted on the handlebar and used as a gyroscope sensor.
 The smartphone sends gyroscope data via UDP to synchronize real-world steering with the in-game bicycle handlebar.

 This setup allows the game to react dynamically to the player’s physical performance and creates a direct link between effort and gameplay.
 {{<image src="architecture.jpeg" alt="Desert Route" caption= "System Architecture">}}